nrfconnect/sdk-nrf/doc/nrf/known_issues.rst

 NCSDK-11378: Empty HID boot report forwarding issue
   An empty HID boot report is not forwarded to the host computer by the nRF Desktop dongle upon peripheral disconnection.
-  The host computer may not receive information that key that was previously reported as pressed was released.
+  The host computer might not receive information that key that was previously reported as pressed was released.

   **Workaround:** Do not enable HID boot protocol on the nRF Desktop dongle.